WebDS: An End-to-End Benchmark for Web-based Data Science: Appendix

-\item \textbf{Containerized and Stable Evaluation.} By deploying all 29 websites in Docker containers, we eliminate the instability associated with live web environments.
+\item \textbf{Containerized and Stable Evaluation.} By having a dockerized track in WebDS, we eliminate the instability associated with live web environments.
 This ensures that future researchers can reproduce results exactly and fairly compare new methods against older baselines, even years after initial release.

-\item \textbf{Evergreen Task Format and Modifiability} Data science tasks inherently offer broad extensibility: new queries, updated data sources, and evolving analytical goals mean that researchers can continuously generate new tasks using the same framework. \textsc{WebDS} supports community-driven extensions through tools that enable users to create, classify, and evaluate new tasks with minimal overhead.
+\item \textbf{Evergreen Task Format and Modifiability} Data science tasks inherently offer broad extensibility: new queries, updated data sources, and evolving analytical goals mean that researchers can continuously generate new tasks using the same framework. \textsc{WebDS} supports community-driven extensions through tools that enable users to create, classify, and evaluate new tasks and domains with minimal overhead.
 In particular, this can be adapted to tackle many other enterprise workflows, showing huge potential as a benchmark to evaluate general AI agents.
+For example, this can be used to add specialized domains like scientific computing or finance if the community finds it useful, with the same Dockerization and rubric-based evaluation.

 \item \textbf{High Task Complexity.} Even current frontier models perform poorly, indicating a wide margin for future progress.
 Additionally, human performance is non-trivial on many tasks, underscoring the benchmark’s difficulty and its grounding in real-world challenges. \end{enumerate}